 Why do you get bloated on your period?

 There just isn’t much that is pleasant about being on your period.
 And really—even the days leading up to it can be just as annoying.
-For many women, it’s not just bleeding, cramping, and psycho mood swings: it also means bloating.
+For many women, it’s not just bleeding, cramping, and mood swings: it also means bloating.
 You might be one of the 70 percent of women who deal with bloating during their cycle.
-If you look in the mirror and feel like your boating makes you look pregnant, you are not alone.

 But why is this happening?
 Is there anything you can do?
 Thankfully—yes!
-We’ll give you our favorite tips and tricks, but it’s also good to understand what is happening to your body so you can give yourself the best chance of feeling like a human being during your period.
+We’ll give you our favorite tips and tricks, but it’s also good to understand what is happening to your body so you can give yourself the best chance of feeling like your best sef during your period.

 What Are Common Period Symptoms?

-There are 10 super common signs that your period is about to start.
-Just because we need something to look forward to (cough cough).
+There are 11 super common signs that your period is about to start.
+Just because we need something to look forward to.